aws-quickstart/cdk-eks-blueprints/docs/addons/amp-addon.md

   .build(app, 'my-stack-name');
 ```

 Pattern # 4 : Overriding property values for different deployment Modes.
 This pattern creates a new AMP workspace with property values passed on such as `workspaceName`, `tags` and deploys an ADOT collector on the namespace specified in `namespace` with name in `name` and `daemonset` as the mode to remote write metrics to AMP workspace.
-Deployment mode can be overridden to any of these values - `deployment`, `daemonset`, `statefulset`, `sidecar`.
+Deployment modes can be overridden to any of these values - `deployment`, `daemonset`, `statefulset`, `sidecar`.

 ```typescript
 import * as cdk from 'aws-cdk-lib';